 Is it possible for me to wake up during surgery?

 Many patients ask us if there is a possibility of waking up in the middle of an operation.
 Although it is possible, it is extremely rare.
-Waking up during surgery is often portrayed in movies, although it is rarely encountered in reality.
+Waking up during surgery is often portrayed in movies, although it is rarely encountered.
 This is because your anaesthetist uses highly sophisticated depth of anaesthesia monitoring devices, which help assess how asleep you are during surgery.
 The anaesthetic medication is continuously adjusted to make sure there is no possibility of you waking up before the end of the procedure.

 What are the risks of anaesthesia?